Ruslan and Ludmila: Song 5

 Chernomor confronts Ruslan, who has arrived at the wizard's lair.
 They trade blows, and Chernomor flies off, with Ruslan holding onto his beard.
 For three days they fly, with Ruslan snipping away at the beard, until the bedraggled wizard pleads for mercy and agrees to take Ruslan to Ludmila.
 Ruslan searches the palace and wanders into the garden, all the time calling for Ludmila, who remains hidden.
 Finally, a chance thrust of his flailing sword knocks the hat from her head.
 However, his lover is in a trance and does not hear him calling.
 He hears the Finn's voice from a distance telling him to return Ludmila to Kiev, where she will awaken.

 Ruslan sets off, carrying his bride and Chernomor.
 He encounters the head, who, content that he has been avenged, dies in peace.

 Ruslan comes to rest at a stream and is met by a fisherman, who turns out to be the Khan Ratmir.
 He explains that he has met his true love and no longer yearns for Ludmila.
 The two part as friends.

 Naina appears to Farlaf and tells him that his hour has arrived.
 He saddles up and rides off, finding Ruslan encamped and thrusting his sword into him as he sleeps.
 As Farlaf rides off with his prey, Ruslan lies unconscious and finally succumbs to his injuries.

 Song 6

 Chernomor awakens and is joyful to see Ruslan lying dead.
 Farlaf returns Ludmila to Vladimir, whose initial happiness soon turns to mourning as he finds that she cannot be awakened from her deep slumber.
-Farlaf hangs his head in remorse.
+Farlaf is sad and remorseful.
 To make matters even worse, the city of Kiev is under siege.

 The Finn finds Ruslan and resurrects him with magical waters.
 He gives Ruslan a ring which will break Ludmila's spell, but tells him that he must first save the city from its attackers.
 Ruslan returns to Kiev, Chernomor still in tow, and leads the city's warriors to victory.

 Ruslan touches Ludmila's face with the ring and she awakens.
 Vladimir gives the couple his blessing.
 Ruslan forgives both Farlaf and Chernomor.